embeddedk8/embeddedk8.github.io/content/posts/arduino-ide-build-process/index.en.md

   enable: true
 ---

-Many beginner embedded developers start their journey with an Arduino development board because it’s extremely easy to use, even with no prior experience.
-After installing the Arduino IDE and connecting the board, you can simply choose an example sketch and, with just two clicks, build and upload it.
-Does this sound like you?
-If so, this post will help you understand **what an Arduino sketch really is — and what happens “under the hood” when the Arduino IDE builds your code**.
-By understanding this process, you’ll be ready to move on to more professional boards and development setups.
+From the user’s perspective, **building an Arduino sketch with the Arduino IDE seems as simple as clicking one button**.
+But under the hood, the IDE performs several important steps: some are common to every embedded development environment, while others are unique to Arduino — and might surprise you if you’re new to it.
+In this post, we’ll take a closer look at **what actually happens when the Arduino IDE builds your sketch**, and why understanding this process can help you move toward more advanced embedded development.
 # Understanding Arduino IDE build process

 {{< admonition note "Assumed knowledge" true >}}